godotengine/godot-docs/classes/class_rigidbody2d.rst

 Set the continuous collision detection mode from the enum CCD_MODE\_\*.

-Coninuous collision detection tries to predict where a moving body will collide, instead of moving it and correcting its movement if it collided.
+Continuous collision detection tries to predict where a moving body will collide, instead of moving it and correcting its movement if it collided.
 The first is more precise, and misses less impacts by small, fast-moving objects.
 The second is faster to compute, but can miss small, fat-moving objects.

 .. _class_RigidBody2D_get_continuous_collision_detection_mode: